stockmq/stockmq-quik/README.md

 # Configuration

 The connector opens a socket on loopback interface.
-You can bind it to the physical address by changing the value:
+You can bind it to the physical address by changing the *STOCKMQ_RPC_URI* variable:

 ```
 STOCKMQ_RPC_TIMEOUT = 10